-This is the third chapter in the “Hello, world!” for LEDE article series.
+This is the third chapter in the “Hello, world!” for OpenWrt article series.
 At this point, you should've already accomplished the following tasks:

 If you missed one or more of these steps, review the previous chapters.

 The OpenWrt build system revolves heavily around the concept of packages.
 They are the bread and butter of the system.
 No matter the software, there's almost always a package for it.
 This applies to nearly everything in the system, be it the target-independent tools, the cross-compilation toolchain, the Linux kernel of the target firmware, the additional modules that are bundled with the kernel or the various applications that will be installed onto the root file system of the target firmware.

 Due to this package-oriented nature, it is only logical to utilize the same approach for the “Hello, World! -application as well.

 The primary delivery system for packages that are not an integral part of the build system itself is a package feed.
 It is simply a repository of packages that are candidates for inclusion into the final firmware.
 The repository can reside on a local directory, or it can be on a network share or it can be on a version control system such as GitHub.
 Creating and maintaining a package feed allows us to maintain our separation of concerns by keeping the package-related files separate from the source code of our sample application.

 For the purposes of this article, we create a new package repository into a local directory.
 The name of this repository is 'mypackages', and it contains a single category called 'examples'.
 In this category, there is only a single entry, our 'helloworld' application:

 cd /home/buildbot mkdir -p mypackages/examples/helloworld